algorithmiaio/algorithmia-nodejs/README.md

 algorithmia.js
 ==============

-A nodejs library for calling algorithms on Algorithmia.com with partial support fo the DataAPI
+A nodejs library for calling algorithms on Algorithmia.com with partial support for the DataAPI

 Usage